Stories that create change

 Everyone loves a good story.
 But sometimes it's hard to see the stories that invisibly govern our lives and the lives of the audiences we want to inspire.
-Some of those stories form the very operating system of society: what if we could hack that operating system?

 - About the Trainers

 Brian Fitzgerald worked for 35 years with Greenpeace as an activist, deck hand, technologist, hot air balloon pilot, communications director, and digital explorer.
 He and a small pirate team of story tellers at Greenpeace crafted a new organisational story for Greenpeace, and a culture change agenda to match: The Greenpeace Story and the 7 Shifts .
 Together with Tommy Crawford, he founded Dancing Fox Ltd in 2016, an agency dedicated to "mischief, magic, and mind bombs."

 Dancing Fox’s workshop on storytelling grabbed the MA Media, Campaigning and Social Change students' attention from the start and held them spellbound till the end of the day.
-The balance of fun, deep thinking and actual storytelling in Brian's workshop is just right.
+The balance of fun, deep thinking and actual storytelling in Mister Fox's workshop is just right.
 The students came away energised and with new insights into the layers of thinking and planning needed to develop high quality storytelling.
 The best attended class of the term, and the energy levels stayed skyhigh throughout.
 Please come back next year!

 -Michaela O'Brien, Westminster University

 I want to thank you so much for your inspiring and fantastic workshop yesterday!
 With your input I wrote today's newsletter copy and our editor did not change a single word!
 This is absolutley extraordinary - it never happens.
 And it's all thanks to you...
-I'm so excited - and so glad that I attended to the workshop.
+I'm so excited - and so glad that I attended the workshop.

 --Simone Kater, Campact